hgraph-io/hedera-walletconnect-utils/README.md

 native Hedera integration vs. Ethereum compatability layers to ease developer onboarding for those more familiar with the Ethereum ecosystem._

-## Usage
+## Set up

+To start using WalletConnect, sign up for an account at <https://cloud.walletconnect.com>.
+You will use your project id when initializing client libraries.

 It is important to understand core WalletConnect concepts when integrating this library.
 Please reference the [WalletConnet documentation](https://docs.walletconnect.com/2.0/).

+## Usage

 Upon successfully configuring your dApp and/or wallet to manage WalletConnect sessions, you can use this library’s functions to easily create and handle requests for the Hedera network.

 ### dApp